Stoke-on-Trent railway station: The station's surroundings

 The original, now disused, goods yard lies behind the northbound platforms.
 There were various proposals for its use, including an "iconic" conference centre.
 However, in April 2007, Virgin Trains announced that 264 new car parking spaces would be made available at Stoke-on-Trent station by January 2009, adding to the two existing small car parks.
 A new access road, junction and traffic lights were constructed to serve the goods yard road entrance, when the A500 upgrade was completed in 2006/7.
 The new car park opened October 2009.

-Winton Chambers (a self-contained section of the main station building, including the entire upper floor) is currently leased to the University of Staffordshire, which has its main Stoke-on-Trent campuses in College Road off Station Road and in Leek Road nearby.
-The university also leases Nos.
-1, 2 & 3 Winton Square and Nos.
-4 & 5 Winton Square, which with the North Stafford Hotel and the current station comprise the original 1848 station complex.
-There is also a Subway outlet situated to the right of the North Stafford Hotel.
+Winton Chambers (a self-contained section of the main station building, including the entire upper floor) is currently leased to the University of Staffordshire, which has its main Stoke-on-Trent campuses in College Road, off Station Road, and in Leek Road nearby.
+The university also leases nos.
+1, 2 & 3 Winton Square and nos.
+4 & 5 Winton Square which, with the North Stafford Hotel and the current station, comprise the original 1848 station complex.
+There is also a Subway outlet situated to the right of the hotel.

 Directly opposite the station entrance is the statue of potter Josiah Wedgwood (1730–1795), sculpted by Edward Davis and erected in 1863.
 Wedgwood holds in his hand an exact copy of the Portland Vase, the reproduction of which showed the British that they could at last surpass the achievements of the finest craftsmen of the Roman Empire.
 The statue stands in front of the North Stafford Hotel.

-Also directly opposite the station is the British Pottery Manufacturer's Federation Club ("The Potter's Club") which is a large private member's club situated in Federation House, and which is run for the benefit of the many local pottery manufacturers.
-It was established in 1951, and still operates.
+Also directly opposite the station is the British Pottery Manufacturer's Federation Club (The Potter's Club), which is a large private members' club situated in Federation House.
+Established in 1951, it is run for the benefit of the many local pottery manufacturers.

-Also the main Royal Mail depot for Stoke-on-Trent is located opposite the station next to the North Stafford Hotel.
-Until the early 1990s mail arrived from all over the county into Stoke station and then transferred across the road to the sorting office.
+Also the main Royal Mail depot for Stoke-on-Trent is located opposite the station, next to the North Stafford Hotel.
+Until the early 1990s, mail arrived from all over the county into Stoke station and then transferred across the road to the sorting office.

-Local transport

-Local bus services stop at two bus stops on the main road, Station Road.
-Companies that provide services from the Station are First Potteries, D&G Buses and Arriva, serving Hanley, Stoke-on-Trent, and Newcastle-under-Lyme town centres, and also Keele University.
-Most services connect at Hanley bus station with services covering most of North Staffordshire.